Robdel12/front-end-blog/README.md

 - [ ] paginate posts
 - [ ] proper github markdown rendering
 - [ ] Store posts in local storage on first page load
-- [ ] Lighten up the fist query with only getting the title, excerpt, and date.
 - [x] bring over last few posts
 - [x] handle errors better when creating blog posts.
 (Don't just break the page..)
 - [x] change up the posts new view.
 It's not deal for writing posts.